nivela-tech/portfolio-tracker-backend/README.md

-# Portfolio Tracker - Backend
+# Flamefolio - Backend

-This is the backend for the Portfolio Tracker application.
+This is the backend for the Flamefolio application.

 It is built with Java and Spring Boot.